-- 1. Check the event log and resolve any issues related to the device. - 2.
-Validate that the device is supported for the server (see https://serverproven.lenovo.com/). - 3.
-Make sure that the adapter is installed in a correct slot. - 4.
-Make sure that the proper device drivers are installed for the device. - 5.
-Resolve any resource conflicts if running legacy mode (UEFI). - 6.
-Check http://datacentersupport.lenovo.com for any tech tips (also known as retain tips or service bulletins) that might be related to the adapter. - 7.
-Ensure any adapter external connections are correct and that the connectors are not physically damaged.
+- 1. Update the UEFI firmware to the latest version. - 2.
+Check the event log and resolve any issues related to the device. - 3.
+Validate that the device is supported for the server (see https://serverproven.lenovo.com/).
+Make sure that the firmware level on the device is at the latest supported level and update the firmware if applicable. - 4.
+Make sure that the adapter is installed in a correct slot. - 5.
+Make sure that the proper device drivers are installed for the device. - 6.
+Resolve any resource conflicts if running legacy mode (UEFI).
+Check legacy ROM boot orders and modify the UEFI setting for MM config base.